inimino/cmpr/README.md

 Day one version only useful for developing itself, because we have "cmpr.c" and similar hard-coded everywhere.
 Check back tomorrow for a way to adapt it to your own codebase, start a new project, etc.
+If you want to use "b" to build your code then run it like this: `CMPR_BUILD="my build command" cmpr/cmpr < cmpr/cmpr.c`, or by default it will just run `make`.

 Developed on Linux; volunteers to try on Windows/MacOS/... and submit bug reports / patches very much welcomed!
 We are using "xclip" to send the prompts to the clipboard.